 Mitral valve regurgitation — also called mitral regurgitation, mitral insufficiency or mitral incompetence — is a condition in which your heart's mitral valve doesn't close tightly, allowing blood to flow backward in your heart.
-As a result, blood can't move through your heart or to the rest of your body as efficiently, making you feel tired or out of breath.
+If the mitral valve regurgitation is significant, blood can't move through your heart or to the rest of your body as efficiently, making you feel tired or out of breath.

 Treatment of mitral valve regurgitation depends on how severe your condition is, whether it's getting worse and whether you have symptoms.
-For mild leakage, treatment may not be necessary.
+For mild leakage, treatment is usually not necessary.

 You may need heart surgery to repair or replace the valve for severe leakage or regurgitation.
 Left untreated, severe mitral valve regurgitation can cause heart failure or heart rhythm problems (arrhythmias).
-Even people without symptoms should be seen and evaluated by a cardiologist and surgeon specializing in mitral valve disease to determine whether early intervention may be beneficial.
+Even people without symptoms may need to be evaluated by a cardiologist and surgeon trained in mitral valve disease to determine whether early intervention may be beneficial.

-Many people with severe mitral valve regurgitation may not have symptoms, yet may still benefit from early mitral valve repair.
+Some people with mitral valve disease might not experience symptoms for many years.
 Signs and symptoms of mitral valve regurgitation, which depend on its severity and how quickly the condition develops, can include:

-- Shortness of breath (dyspnea), especially with exertion or when you lie down
+- Shortness of breath (dyspnea), especially when you have been very active or when you lie down

 - Heart palpitations — sensations of a rapid, fluttering heartbeat

 Mitral valve regurgitation is often mild and progresses slowly.
 You may have no symptoms for many years and be unaware that you have this condition, and it might not progress.

 Your doctor might first suspect you have mitral valve regurgitation upon detecting a heart murmur.
 Sometimes, however, the problem develops quickly, and you may experience a sudden onset of severe signs and symptoms.

 When to see a doctor